Maheswaranx15/Blockchain-price-tracker/README.md

 ![Alt text](outputs/1.png?raw=true "Automatically save the Price of ethereum , polygon")

-2. Automatically send an email to “hyperhire_assignment@hyperhire.in” if the price of a chain increases by more than 3% compared to its price one hour ago
+2. Automatically send an email to your mail id if the price of a chain increases by more than 3% compared to its price one hour ago

 3. API - returning the prices of each hour (within 24hours)